 - If wife has made this allegation in any open forum, social media like Facebook, Twitter, Whatsapp etc and it has spread all around, then you may have to seriously consider filing defamation and damages at some point of time.
 If it is on an online forum, then you could use Information Technology Act Sec 66A to proceed against wife too.
 Because such an allegation could destroy your future chances of marriage, and even if one doesn’t want to remarry, such an allegation can’t be left to disappear on its own with passage of time.
 There are many such cases and one of them is here: Wife to pay 2 lakh damages for alleging husband was impotent

 - Do not entertain any other ‘offer’ of compromise, financial settlement, mutual consent divorce because even if you accept it, the word may leak out that your first marriage broke because of impotence.
 Try proving people wrong once they have made opinion about you based on ‘reliable’ grapevine!
+The second marriage if done might also be doomed, because only old-digger type of women are usually ‘attracted’ to men who got out of first marriage with some kind of ‘impotence’ tag lying in a document somewhere.

 - Make it as a major point during any ‘mediation’ proceedings that it is you the husband/respondent/accused who needs to be compensated to a sum of Rs 10 Crore because such an allegation is made against you.
+Of course this will never happen but the point is that you shift the focus on their false allegation before they try to stick the usual false DV allegations against you.